-Emperador Dark marble comes with lots of veins and natural small cracks in it.
-The veins are filled with a suitable epoxy resin and the back of the slab is supported by a fine mesh to make these marble slabs more durable during transportation and fabrication.
+Emperador Dark comes with lots of veins and natural small cracks in it.
+The veins are filled with a suitable epoxy resin and the back of the slab is supported by a fine mesh to make these slabs more durable during transportation and fabrication.

-Arch City Granite stocks full slabs of Danby marble at its O’Fallon, Missouri granite showroom.
-Depending on how white the background is and what colored veins flow through the slabs, Danby marbles are classified as follows:
+Arch City Granite stocks full slabs of Danby at its O’Fallon, Missouri granite showroom.
+Depending on how white the background is and what colored veins flow through the slabs, Danby are classified as follows:

-Mountain White Danby Marble
+Mountain White Danby

 Rainforest Brown & Rainforest Green

 This stone is one of the best examples of the natural beauty that Mother Nature has created.
 These are most commonly used as bathroom vanity tops, tub deck surrounds, and shower surrounds.
-Rainforest marbles have also been used as kitchen countertops because of their higher density and less porous nature.
+Rainforest stones have also been used as kitchen countertops because of their higher density and less porous nature.

 If you want the new look of countertops all the time, and you are not prepared to take the extra precautions to maintain kitchen countertops, then they may not be the choice for you.
 If you like the look of these countertops, but you are not inclined to take the extra care they need, there are some other alternatives.
 There are many granite colors that look similar in color and appearance.
 Colors such as White Spring, Bianco Antico, Bianco Romano, and River White are good examples of this.
 Natural quartzites like Super White and Fantasy brown are other great alternatives.